frdedynamics/hvl_robotics_website/_pages/shared_pages/ros-related-pages/publisher-subscriber.md

     /turtle1/pose
     ```
 1. The message type of the **/turtle1/cmd_vel** is *Twist*: `ros2 topic info /turtle1/cmd_vel`.
 There are 1 publisher and 1 subscriber node of this topic.
+    ```
+    Type: geometry_msgs/msg/Twist
+    Publisher count: 1
+    Subscription count: 1
+    ```

 And there is much more that you can observe with `ros2 topic/param/service/node list/info` but these are enough for this tutorial.
 You will learn different [communication patterns of ROS](https://frdedynamics.github.io/hvl_robotics_website/courses/dat160/ros-comm-pattern) later.
 These will make more sense there.

-One last cool thing is that you can see all these visually also.
+One last cool thing is that you can see all these visually instead.

 **Type:** `ros2 run rqt_graph rqt_graph`